“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 - Hire a skilled caregiver to help.
 Managing multiple meds effectively may be stressful, and the addition of a trained professional caregiver to provide medication reminders can be extremely helpful.

-At Absolute Companion Care, our care staff are always available to remind older adults to take their meds precisely when and exactly how they are prescribed, in conjunction with an entire variety of customized in-home care services to inspire seniors to remain secure, independent, and flourishing.
-Make contact with our Butler senior care experts at 410-357-9640 for a complimentary in-home consultation to find out more!
+At Absolute Companion Care, our care staff is always available to remind older adults to take their meds precisely when and exactly how they are prescribed, in conjunction with an entire variety of customized in-home care services to inspire seniors to remain secure, independent, and flourishing.
+Contact our senior care experts at 410-357-9640 for a complimentary in-home consultation to learn more about professional home care services Towson and the surrounding areas depend on.